Jaimin1304/Simple-Federated-Learning-system/README.md

 ### View the result
-After completeing the training process, each client's local accuracy and loss for each communication round can be found in the corresponding log file '{client_id}_log.txt', and all the global results are store in files global_accuracy.txt and global_loss.txt.
+After completeing the training process, each client's local accuracy and loss for each communication round can be found in the corresponding log file '{client_id}_log.txt', and all the global results are stored in files global_accuracy.txt and global_loss.txt.